 Crunchy Sesame Cookies

-These biscuit-like cookies are addictive because of their crunchy texture and nutty sesame flavor.
-Keep them dry by storing them, immediately after cooling, in an airtight container.
+These biscuit-like cookies are addictive!
+Such crunchy texture and nutty sesame flavor.
+Keep the cookies dry by storing them, immediately after cooling, in an airtight container.
 They’ll last several weeks that way.
-The dough is best used to shape and bake the cookies off right after it’s made.
-Makes 2 dozen cookies.
+The dough is best used to shape and bake the cookies right after it’s made.

 Place oven rack in the middle of the oven, and preheat the oven to 375˚F. Line two heavy duty sheet pans with parchment paper.
 In a small bowl, whisk together the flour, cream of tartar, baking soda and salt.

 Using a stand mixer fitted with the paddle attachment, or a hand mixer, beat the soft butter with the sugar on high speed until well combined and fluffy, about 2 minutes.
 Add the egg and vanilla and beat on medium speed until combined.